Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 • Approved Permits - Most jurisdictions require special permits for indoor pyrotechnics, which must be obtained well in advance.

-Event venue with high ceilings and visible fire safety equipment
+Event venue with high ceilings and visible fire safety equipment, suitable for indoor flame effects.

 "Indoor flame effects can create unforgettable moments, but they require meticulous planning and adherence to safety protocols.
 Never compromise on venue requirements."